keison-tang/planetscale-azure-function/README.md

 - Add an app setting to `local.settings.json` called `PLANETSCALE_CONNECTION_STRING`
 - In the PlanetScale database dashboard, create a new password and select 'Connect with: Node.js'
 - Copy just the connection string value.
 Escape the double quotes with backslashes because we are using a `.json` file instead of a `.env`
-- In production, you will need to add this under the Azure Function app's Application Settings

 Example `local.settings.json`: